Last Updated on December 13, 2024 by Kittredge Cherry

 John was born into a family that was “converso,” descendants of Jewish converts to Catholicism.
 His father was disinherited for marrying his mother, Catalina, an orphan from a lower class.
 Their poverty worsened after his father died when John was three years old.
 The situation became so bad that his older brother died of malnutrition and John’s growth was stunted by rickets.
 His adult height was less than five feet tall.

 John of the Cross spent most if not all of his life in al-Andalus, a region of Spain and much of the Iberian Peninsula that was ruled by Muslims (or Moors) from the 8th to 15th centuries.
-A controversial theory suggests that his mystical imagery was influenced by Islam, particularly the Sufi esoteric traditions pioneered by Rumi.
+Theories suggest that his mystical imagery was influenced by the Jewish mystical tradition of Kabbalah and by Islam, particularly the Sufi esoteric traditions pioneered by Rumi.
 Al-Andalus was a center of business, culture and religious tolerance where Christians, Jews and Muslims lived side by side.

 Hear how passionately John speaks about Christ in these verses translated by A.Z.
 Foreman: